vovkos/doxyrest/doc/manual/rst/architecture.rst

 .. code-block:: cpp

 	/*!
-	    \brief This is brief documentation for class Foo.
+	    \brief This is a brief documentation for class Foo.

-	    This is detailed documentation for class Foo.
+	    This is a detailed documentation for class Foo.
 	    ...

 	 */